MileHacker Logo

 Digital Safety

-Save these numbers handy, either written down or saved on your phone: your country's embassy or consulate contact information in Paris (for lost passports).
+Have these numbers handy handy, either written down or saved on your phone: your country's embassy or consulate contact details in Paris (for lost passports).
 Become acquainted with these specifics before your trip.
 Your preparedness supports a safe and enjoyable journey.

 Data Protection